ebarbeito/learning-notes/talks/2019-eddd19-domain-modeling-made-functional.md

   * There's nothing about implementation here, nothing about databases, foreign keys, etc.
   * Design is what Eric Evans calls persistent ignorance
-  * Also, is not "object oriented" either.
+  * Also, it is not "object oriented" either.
 There's no base classes, no managers, no factories, no inheritance, there's no all that stuff

-* The design is based in the real word, using its vocabulary: Suit, Rank, Card, Hand, Deck, ...
+* The design is based on the real word, using its vocabulary: Suit, Rank, Card, Hand, Deck, ...

   * In your code, you also want to have the same vocabulary
   * The domain code should be in sync with real world vocabuñary
   * If we learn new things about the domain, the code should reflect that

 * This is the right way to design our domain.
-What we shouldn't do the other way around, where the domain contsains programmer jargon: something what domain experts do not understand
+What we shouldn't do the other way around, where the domain contains programmer jargon: something what domain experts do not understand

   * The "domain" code should not use programmer jargon
   * Don't place in the domain things like PlayerManager, DeckBase, AbstractCardProxyFactoryBean, ...
 This things are not domain concepts, something that domain experts need to know
-  * Of course the implementation gets some of this, and you might to have this kind of things.
+  * Of course the implementation gets some of this, and you might have this kind of thing.
 But is in the side of implementation things, and not in the domain modeling side of things

 * It's not just about the result of doing things, but actually the process of getting everyone in the same page